Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Why Is My Phone Listening To Me?

-The main reason why your phone may be listening to you is to make your life more convenient.
-If your device has a virtual assistant that supports voice commands ("Hey Siri, do ducks like cheesecake?"), your phone is always listening for its activation phrase — it's just trying to help.
+The main reason why your cell phone may be listening to you is to make your life more convenient.
+If your device has a virtual assistant that supports voice commands ("Hey Siri, do ducks like cheesecake?"), your phone is always listening for its wake words — it's just trying to help.

 It should come as no surprise, though, that things you say in a phone conversation sometimes reemerge in the form of an advertisement on social media or an online store.
 In some cases, this can be useful: You get targeted ads for things you may actually want.
 But not everyone fancies the idea of a machine listening to them.